bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 Reach the Viewer
 -----------------

-More generic methods to reach the Viewer and set it:
+More generic methods to reach the Viewer and set it.

 .. js:method:: BIMDataViewer.on(eventName, callback)

+    Associate a behavior, through a function, to the Viewer event(s)

     :param string eventName: name of the targeted event
     :param function callback: *Function* [callback]